Register an extra-provincial, federal or foreign corporation

 Register a corporation that was incorporated in another jurisdiction and wants do business in Nova Scotia.
 Corporations that are incorporated and registered in New Brunswick don’t have to register in Nova Scotia.

-Use Application for Registration of an Extra-provincial, Federal or Foreign Corporation to do Business in Nova Scotia Form to register your extra-provincial, federal or foreign corporation in Nova Scotia.
+Use Registration of an Extra-provincial Corporation Form to register your extra-provincial, federal or foreign corporation in Nova Scotia.

 Most extra-provincial, federal or foreign corporations that operate in Nova Scotia need to register with Registry of Joint Stock Companies.
 Corporations that are incorporated and registered in New Brunswick don’t have to register in Nova Scotia.

 Extra-provincial corporations are incorporated under provincial or territorial legislation in Canada.
 Federal corporations are incorporated under the federal laws of Canada and foreign corporations are incorporated under the laws of a jurisdiction outside of Canada.

 Every corporation needs a recognized agent.
 The recognized agent needs to be someone who lives in Nova Scotia.
 Notices and legal documents are served to the recognized agent on behalf of the company.

 You don’t file partnership agreements with Registry of Joint Stock Companies.
 They’re for your records.